KCVM

-KCVM (93.5 FM) is a commercial radio station located in Evansdale, Iowa serving the Waterloo/Cedar Falls, Iowa area.
+KCVM (93.5 FM) is a commercial radio station located in Cedar Falls, Iowa, serving the Waterloo–Cedar Falls area.
 The station broadcasts a hot adult contemporary music format.
 KCVM is licensed to James Coloff's Coloff Media, LLC.

 The transmitter and broadcast tower are located northeast of Hudson.
 According to the Antenna Structure Registration database, the tower is 109 m tall with the FM broadcast antenna mounted at the 104 m level.
 The calculated height above average terrain is 99 m.

 History

-KCVM was originally broadcast on 96.1 MHz from its inception in the 1990s until July 2010.
+KCVM was originally broadcast on 96.1 MHz from its inception in 1997 until July 2010.
 However, due to the need to protect several other stations in nearby markets from interference, the station had broadcast at an effective radiated power of 6 kilowatts with an extremely directional antenna pattern to avoid co-channel interference to stations such as KNWM in Madrid (Des Moines), KQPR in Albert Lea, Minnesota, and KMXG in Clinton (Quad Cities).
 KCVM was also required to protect KCHA-FM (95.9 MHz) in Charles City from adjacent-channel interference.

 On June 4, 2010, it was announced that KCVM would be moving from 96.1 to 93.5 and by July 22, KCVM had made the switch to 93.5 MHz; a frequency which allows the station to better serve the Cedar Valley since there are fewer stations on and near the 93.5 frequency that require protection from interference.